jhuapl-boss/spdb/spatialdb/dynamo/id_index_table.md

 ## Global Secondary Indexes

-### project-index
+### lookup-key-index

 **This index is under consideration, but not yet created.**

 Easily find all ids belonging to a particular collection, experiment, channel, and resolution.

 Potential use case: deleting ids belonging to a deleted channel.